sider/phinder/src/QueryParser/doc/component/Lexer.markdown

 Lexer component documentation
 =============================

 The lexer is responsible for providing tokens to the parser.
-The project comes with two lexers: `PhpParser\Lexer` and `PhpParser\Lexer\Emulative`.
+The project comes with two lexers: `QueryParser\Lexer` and `QueryParser\Lexer\Emulative`.
 The latter is an extension of the former, which adds the ability to emulate tokens of newer PHP versions and thus allows parsing of new code on older versions.

 This documentation discusses options available for the default lexers and explains how lexers can be extended.